 Please note that parents who refuse to cooperate with Attendance Panel Meetings may be referred to the Attendance Service who may issue an Education Penalty Notice of £60 if paid within 21 days or £120 if paid within 28 days.
-Parents who do not pay the Education Penalty Notice may be prosecuted under Education Act 1996, Section 444.
+Parents who do not pay the Education Penalty Notice may be prosecuted under Education Act 1996, Section 444 or the Local Authority may apply for an Education Supervision Order.